Starting, running or reshaping a business later in life can be one of the most rewarding challenges we face.

 Growth matters, without it, businesses can stagnate or fail.

-But in recent years, particularly in startup culture, another word has taken centre stage: scaling
+But in recent years, particularly in startup culture, another word has taken centre stage: scaling.

 Scaling is often talked about as rapid, exponential growth, doing much more, much faster, often with technology, systems, or automation.
 It sounds exciting.
 It sounds ambitious.

-The problem is that many younger businesses focus on scaling before they’ve earned the right to
+The problem is that many younger businesses focus on scaling before they’ve earned the right to.

-Before a business can scale, it needs to:
+Before a business can scale, it needs to: build a product or service that genuinely works

-• understand who its customers really are
+Understand who its customers really are.

-• create a clear identity and reputation
+Create a clear identity and reputation.

-• prove that demand exists consistently
+Prove that demand exists consistently.

 Trying to scale before these foundations are in place is often putting the cart before the horse.